September 8, 2019

-- Provide a reference cable, meaning one continuous length of cable without the connector in place.
-With a reference cable we can determine the best possible performance of the measurement system since there is no connector in the test.
+- Provide a reference cable, meaning one continuous length of the cable without the connector in place.
+With a reference cable, we can determine the best possible performance of the measurement system since there is no connector in the test.
 Having the reference cable will help us establish the dynamic range for the measurement.

 - Provide the connector under test with threads and mating surfaces having materials and surface finishes that are suitable for soldering to rigid coax.
 It’s very difficult to solder to a stainless steel or aluminum connector or connectors that have a plating finish.